-Stop irrigation a few days before flowering and apply the recommended dose of fertilizers and irrigate the crop sufficiently.
+Stop irrigation a few days before flowering, apply the recommended fertilizer dose, and irrigate the crop sufficiently.

 - We can regulate this flowering and take up the crop in any one season depending upon market demand and pest and disease incidence etc., by adopting crop regulation (water regulation).

 - In crop regulation, we will stop the irrigation before 1 – 2 months of flowering, and roots were slightly pruned and exposed to the sun.